-The Kettering Medical Center Protective Services Department provides security for students, faculty, staff, and visitors.
-Protective services personnel are on duty 24 hours a day, seven days a week to assist in student concerns.
+The Kettering Health Police provides security for students, faculty, staff, and visitors.
+Police personnel are on duty 24 hours a day, seven days a week to assist in student and employee concerns.
 All students and employees can assist in continuing to make the College a safe place by reporting any suspicious activity.